Edit

 Topic filters and actions

-If you're using Service Bus topics within your namespace, you can use topic filters and actions to allow your subscribers to define which messages they want to receive from a topic.
-Each rule has a filter condition that selects the desired message, along with an action that will annotate the message.
-For example, if your topic subscriptions are split on a per-tenant basis, you can use filters to receive messages from a topic that are only intended for that tenant.
+If you use Service Bus topics within your namespace, you can use topic filters and actions to allow your subscribers to define which messages they want to receive from a topic.
+Each rule has a filter condition that selects the desired message, along with an action that annotates the message.
+For example, if your topic subscriptions are divided by tenant, you can use filters to receive messages from a topic that are only intended for that tenant.

 Suspend and reactivate messaging entities

 You can temporarily suspend message entities.
 Suspension puts the messaging entity into a disabled state, and all messages are maintained in storage.
-The ability to deactivate messaging entities is useful when handling your tenant lifecycle.
-For example, if a tenant unsubscribes from your product, you could disable the queues that are specific to that particular tenant.
+The ability to deactivate messaging entities is useful when handling your tenant life cycle.
+For example, if a tenant unsubscribes from your product, you could disable the queues that are specific to that specific tenant.

 Partitioning

-Partitions can be used to improve the throughput of your messaging entities by distributing the messages across multiple message brokers and message stores.
+You can use partitions to improve the throughput of your messaging entities by distributing the messages across multiple message brokers and message stores.

 Contributors